vsanka14/covid19-climate-analysis/README.md

 ## Modelling:

-- Naive OLS estimate is utilized for simplicity and ease of interpretation;
+- Naive OLS estimate is utilized for simplicity and ease of interpretation.

-**Model 1 for Infected cases**: log (Number of cases on Mar 16) = α(T emperature − 15C) + β(Humidity − 75%) + error term

-**Model 2 for Growth rate**: log (Cases on Mar 16/ Cases on Mar 3) = α(T emperature − 15C) + β(Humidity − 75%) + error term
+**Model for Growth rate**: log (New Cases on current day) = α(T emperature − 59°F) + β(Humidity − 75%) + error term

-- For expansion of research, more complex models with proper causal analysis controlling for confounding variables should be created to capture the true effect of temperature and humidity on the spread of coronavirus cases.
+- This is an experimental model and more complex models should be used to truly understand the effect of temperature and humidity.
+This is because the spread of a virus depends on far more than simply its ability to survive in the environment.

 ## Results: